Fernando Holiday: Political positions

-Holiday is opposed to the withdrawal of rights of blacks and LGBTs: "They should not have less rights, but should not have more rights."
+Holiday is opposed to the withdrawal of LGBTQ and Black rights: "They should not have less rights, but should not have more rights."
 Holiday is against the policy of racial quotas in Brazil, considering that they encourage racism.
 "One of my proposals, not the main one, but one that I intend to propose over the next year, is the repeal of racial quotas in municipal public tenders. encouraging racism ...
 I believe it is a measure harmful to the state of São Paulo and harmful, even for the blacks themselves" said Holiday.

 Holiday (sitting, left), Kim Kataguiri (sitting, on the phone) and Joice Hasselmann (right, in white) on 29 August 2016 in Federal Senate, following one of the votes of Impeachment of Dilma Rousseff.

 In an interview with Brazil-Post, he said he was against invasions in schools.
 "Studying is a guaranteed right and it is not half a dozen students who do not even know what they are protesting against."
 Regarding PEC 241, he is in favor of the proposal and also in favor of the measure and of the social security and labor reforms defended by President Michel Temer.
 In this same interview, Holiday said that he will combat the victimhood, and said to be in favor of the 10 Measures against corruption, a bill of authorship of the Federal Public Ministry.

 He has a liberal political position, and that all should be equal before the law, as the Brazilian Constitution says even if it admits to being a new figure of Brazilian Conservatism.

 In December 2016 his public position was opposed to the increase of the salaries of the councilors of São Paulo, approved on 20 December by the own ones, a readjustment of 26.3%, in the middle of financial crisis.
 On 25 December, Judge Alberto Alonso Munoz through a preliminary injunction suspended the salary increase on the grounds that it violates the Fiscal Responsibility Law.
 The preliminary injunction was a popular action.
-In 2016, he gave an interview to the Brazil Parallel Congress, a group that in his documentaries, among others, explained Dilma Rousseff's impeachment.
+In 2016, he gave an interview to Brasil Paralelo, a group that in his documentaries, among others, explained Dilma Rousseff's impeachment.